-We will provide work via Google Classroom and staff email.
+We will provide work via Google Classroom and the school VLE.
 It would be useful for you to check with your child that they can access Google Classroom and their email account.
 If there are any problems please let us know.

 Please direct any Username and Password issues to:

-information about how to access Google Classroom can be found at by clicking on the word Home Learning below:
+information about how to access Google Classroom and Home learning can be found at by clicking on the word Home Learning below:

 Addtional guidance and Activities for you and your Child on maintaining Internet Saftey can be found here:

 How do I help my child during this time?
 What can I do to explain the situation?